Synagogue of Fordon (Bydgoszcz): Last Synagogue

 The prayer hall occupied two-thirds of the interiors.
 It had a roughly square footprint and was divided by two rows of columns, supporting the trusses.
 This specificity gave a feeling of a pseudo-three-nave space, a wider central one and two narrower side ones.
 The middle of the hall housed the bimah: a large, raised platform, where the Torah scroll was placed on a lectern to be read (non existent today).
 Adjacent to the hall was a two-story section, housing the women's gallery on the first floor.

 The women's gallery was separated from the main hall by a wooden column structure with a high wooden parapet.
 The women's space had galleries running along the northern and southern prayer walls.
-The wooden structure of these galleries was supported by brick pillars and wall beams, realized during the 20^{th} century reconstruction.
+The wooden structure of these galleries was supported by brick pillars and wall beams, realized during the 20th century reconstruction.
 Furthermore, the wooden ceiling was buttressed by six pillars on wooden beams.

 All rooms were covered with plastered ceilings.
 Eight out of the 12 windows were connected to the prayer hall.
 The four remaining windows (two on each side) were linked to the western section (cloakroom, elders' chamber and the women's gallery).
 Furthermore, three small, semicircular windows in the façade illuminated the women's gallery vestibule and one semicircular window was integrated to the finial of the Aron Qodesh.

 Torah ark (Aron Qodesh)

 The Fordon's Torah Ark was created in 1832 by Samuel Goldbaum, who was then settling in Bydgoszcz.
 He is supposed to have designed also the Arks' synagogues in the following cities: Kępno, Tilsit and Bydgoszcz (built as well in 1832).

 The Aron ha-Kodesh from Fordon, like all Goldbaum's works, has not survived and no iconographic documentation has been preserved.
 Today, one can only notice the area where it used to stand: a recess in the wall with by brick steps up to 1 meter high.
-The ensemble, harmoniously integrated into the the architectural environment, occupied the entire surface of the eastern wall between a pair of large windows.
+The ensemble, harmoniously integrated into the architectural environment, occupied the entire surface of the eastern wall between a pair of large windows.
 Any details of the Aron Kodesh's composition from the Fordon synagogue are unknown.

 Ancient literature comments that musical instruments were depicted on the outside exterior of the doors, while inside surfaces featured several images or symbols: a menorah, a horn, a bundle of palms (lulav), the staff of Aaron, a table with showbread and a pomegranate.
-At the beginning of the 20^{th} century, the Jewish community considered the Fordon's Aron Kodesh a true masterpiece.
+At the beginning of the 20th century, the Jewish community considered the Fordon's Aron Kodesh a true masterpiece.